Arun Sadhu: Early life

 He was born and brought up in Achalpur (twin town of Paratwada) in Amravati District of Vidarbha region in Maharashtra.

 Career

 In his earlier career, Sadhu worked in different capacities on the staff of a few national English newspapers and then served for six years as a professor and the head of the Department of Communication and Journalism at Pune University.
-As a political reporter, he started his journalistic career at Marathi daily ‘Kesri’ in Pune in the 1960s.
+As a political reporter, he started his journalistic career at Marathi daily ‘Kesari’ in Pune in the 1960s.
 In his three-decade- long journalistic career, he worked for the Statesman, The Times of India, The Indian Express and the Free Press Journal in Mumbai and was a stronger for Time magazine.

 Sadhu has won several awards for his literary work.
 He presided over Marathi Sahitya Sammelan at Nagpur in 2007.
 He depicted through his writings on China, Russia to a story on a small boot polish boy in city.
 His writings give insight on international, national affairs.